-|This cabinet photograph of appears to depict the family of Corporal Ward with his five month old son Henry
+|This cabinet photograph of appears to depict the family of Corporal John Ward with his five month old son Henry

 author meant "5 months and 1 week" by this.

-1901 Census.
-Regimental Birth Indices show a Henry St. John Ward being born on Bermuda in
+parents in the 1901 Census.
+The Regimental Birth Indices show a Henry St. John Ward being born on Bermuda in

 1884.
 His father - John Ward - is listed as Sergeant-Major in the Royal Artillery.

 Wearmouth, Durham with the rank of Sergeant in the Royal Artillery.